willbprog127/spiritvnc-gtk/README.md

 > [!IMPORTANT]
 > This project is on hold until gtk-vnc and msys2 fix the bugs mentioned below.
-I will not invest time in the GTK ecosystem until they are willing to invest time in theirs. 🤷‍♂️
+This is why I like the FLTK project -- they actually are responsive to bug reports and don't ghost you! 🤷‍♂️

 # spiritvnc-gtk
 A GTK 3-based multi-connection VNC client for Unix-like and Windows systems